The Hanged Man XII or Dying God – this figure is Osiris or Christ and shows redemption through suffering. He is drowned in the waters of affliction.

-Stanton Carlisle is the film’s charismatic Anti-Hero, the central character who thrusts the films narrative forward though there are three very strong female leads.
-Stanton is portrayed by Tyrone Power in perhaps one of the most enigmatic performances of his career; an amoral misanthrope who’s inherent skill is to prey on the vulnerability of peoples’ weakness.
+Stanton Carlisle is the film’s charismatic Anti-Hero, the central character who thrusts the film’s narrative forward though there are three very strong female leads.
+Stanton is portrayed by Tyrone Power in perhaps one of the most enigmatic performances of his career; an amoral misanthrope whose inherent skill is to prey on the vulnerability of people’s weakness.

-It’s a story of a immoral, ill-fated scoundrel who spirals down even farther, in a remote dark corridor where humanity has no place to radiate it’s light.
+It’s a story of a immoral, ill-fated scoundrel who spirals down even farther, into a remote dark corridor where humanity has no place to radiate its light.
 It’s a story of devouring power and the leap into the pit of perdition with no sign of redemption.
 A truly nihilistic vision.
-Ultimately at the climax of Nightmare Alley, Stanton has fallen into the depths of self imposed freak show in purgatory.
+Ultimately at the climax of Nightmare Alley, Stanton has fallen into the depths of the self-imposed freak show in purgatory.

-Mademoiselle Zeena, is portrayed by the earthy, gutsy Joan Blondell who is seduced by Stanton Carlisle, the charming carnival barker, con-man into teaching him the secret of “The Blind Fold Code”.
+Mademoiselle Zeena is portrayed by the earthy, gutsy Joan Blondell who is seduced by Stanton Carlisle, the charming carnival barker, con-man into teaching him the secret of “The Blind Fold Code”.
 A word code that helps mentalists work a crowd of people who submit questions for the “Mentalist” to answer.
-This was once a very lucrative stunt that Zeena and husband Pete (Ian Keith) used, which was worth it’s weight in gold.
+This was once a very lucrative stunt that Zeena and her husband Pete (Ian Keith) used, which was worth its weight in gold.

 Zeena is the catalyst, the unwitting Prophetess who gives away the word code to Stanton.
 A Faustian contract that ultimately seals his condemned fate.
 Stanton will sign his soul away for the secret.
-For him it is a one way ticket to obtaining a dark providence for the sake of a brief dance with power.
-His appetites fueled by a Protean greed to obtain more and more power and riches.
-He longs to be a bona fide Mentalist, in high society, not just a two bit cheater in a flea bag carnival.
-He wants to tap into the profitable Spook Trade where there is more of a potential of wealth.
-Stanton sees himself becoming more like an Evangelist, a prophet helping ease people’s crisis of faith as well as their grief, while turning a sizable profit.
+For him, it is a one-way ticket to obtaining a dark providence for the sake of a brief dance with power.
+His appetite is fueled by Protean greed to obtain more and more power and riches.
+He longs to be a bona fide Mentalist, in high society, not just a two-bit cheater in a fleabag carnival.
+He wants to tap into the profitable Spook Trade where there is more of a potential for wealth.
+Stanton sees himself becoming more like an Evangelist, a prophet helping ease people’s crisis of faith as well as their grief while turning a sizable profit.

-Zeena, is also a Circe or Hecate — a witch, a seer, like the figure seen in her obedience to the art of Tarot.
+Zeena is also a Circe or Hecate — a witch, a seer, like a figure seen in her obedience to the art of Tarot.
 And her visions see very dark forces ahead for Stanton.
-She is a tragic figure because she has fallen under Stanton’s alluring influence, yet she is a devoted care taker to her husband Pete who’s drinking has cast a shadow over their career and marriage.
-Zeena is a woman trapped by her superstitions and her reverence to the arcane mysteries of life.
-She’s also a woman driven by her devotions and desires.
+She is a tragic figure because she has fallen under Stanton’s alluring influence, yet she is a devoted caretaker to her husband Pete whose drinking has cast a shadow over their career and marriage.
+Zeena is a woman trapped by her superstitions and her reverence for the arcane mysteries of life.
+She’s also a woman driven by her devotion and desires.

-The opening scene we behold The Miracle Woman Zeena, standing on the platform by her tent, like a Greek goddess, a soothsayer, weary with visions of things that have played out in her life.
+In the opening scene we behold The Miracle Woman Zeena, standing on the platform by her tent, like a Greek goddess, a soothsayer, weary with visions of things that have played out in her life.
 Circumstances the Tarot Cards have foretold, that she is driven by the past winds of fate to observe.
-Zeena is at the mercy of her willing subjugation to her plight, and the sacrifices she’s made in life as caretaker and mystic witness.
+Zeena is at the mercy of her willing subjugation to her plight and the sacrifices she’s made in life as a caretaker and mystic witness.

 Stanton shows up later at Zeena’s hotel room where she has laid out the Tarot cards.
 He asks what she’s doing.
 “This is the Tarot, the oldest kind of cards in the world … whenever I have something to decide or don’t know which way to turn.”